 - Content: A Task is made up of a title and a description.

-- Team: In a Task, the team consists of the Task's Author, Assigner, and Assignee.
+- Team: In a Task, the team consists of the Task's Author, Assigner, Responsible Person, and an optional group of people (called Collaborators) who contribute to the work.

 - Reports: There are no metrics associated with a Task.